A short history of Byzantium

 Byzas was instructed by the Oracle of Apollo at Delphi to settle the land where the Golden Horn meets the Bosporus, and so he did.

-The Byzantion Flag of Darius and Persians was a Star and Crescent moon.
-You can see the symbol in the coin on the upper right of the page.
+The Byzantion Flag of Darius and Persians also carried a Star and Crescent moon.

 When the Ottoman Turks occupied the area in the 13th century, they adopted the same star and crescent moon except they turned the symbol clockwise by 90°.